KirinAS/kirinas.com/README.md

 kirinas.com
 ===========

-Kirin Art School Web Page
+Kirin Art School Web Page, from Dream High and Dream High 2

 How to use
 ==========